Horse Nutrition for Shedding Season

 Fats

-- The pot of gold for skin and coat health is sebum.
+- The key to skin and coat health is sebum.
 The sebaceous glands of your horse secrete this magic oily substance.
 Sebum adds shine, helps hair shed, creates waterproofing, and repels stains.
-Each hair follicle has a sebaceous gland, and diligent grooming helps each hair coated.
+Each hair follicle has a sebaceous gland, and diligent grooming helps coat each hair.

-- Fats in the diet support sebum production and, therefore, coat health and shine.
-New hair is more substantial, and fats help keep moisture in the hair.
+- Fats in the diet support sebum production and, therefore, coat and skin health, as well as shine.
+New hair is resilient, and fats help retain moisture.
 When the hair shaft is brittle, it takes stains and breaks easily.

 - A fantastic source of fats for horses is essential fatty acids.
-There are Omega-6 and Omega-3 fatty acids, which have an ideal ratio that is still being researched.
+There are Omega-6 and Omega-3 fatty acids, with an ideal ratio still under investigation.
 Horse nutrition experts agree that an approximate Omega-6 to Omega-3 ratio should be in the neighborhood of 1:4.
-A horse should have more Omega-3’s in their diet, and this estimated ration reflects what a “wild” horse would eat.
+A horse should have more Omega-3’s in their diet, and this estimated ratio reflects what a “wild” horse would eat.

-- Omega-3 fatty acids have some anti-inflammatory properties to help allergies, hives, and irritated skin.
+- Omega-3 fatty acids have -*anti-inflammatory properties that help with allergies, hives, and irritated skin.
 These powerhouse fats also improve flaky skin and dry hair.

 Sources of Omega fatty acids

 - If your horse eats pasture, everyone wins.
-Fresh grass is a wonderful source of Omega-3s.
-There are Omega’s in hay and dried forages, but about half as much as pasture.
-Because pasture access and quality vary with the seasons, some horses need supplementation for part of the year.
+Fresh grass is a wonderful source of essential fats.
+There are Omegas in hay and dried forages, but about half as much as pasture grass.
+Because grass access and quality vary by season, some horses require supplementation during part of the year.

 - You can supplement with flax, fish oils, chia seeds, and canola oil.
-Cold-pressed flax lasts months on the shelf and adds a gorgeous glow to the coat.
+Cold-pressed flax lasts months on the shelf and adds a gorgeous glow to the coat, without the need for daily grinding.

-- Oils like corn, sunflower, and safflower are too high in Omega-6 fatty acids.
+- Oils such as corn, sunflower, and safflower contain high levels of Omega-6 fatty acids.
 Yes, these oils will create a lovely coat, but they skew the ratio in your horse’s body.

 - For the typical 1,000 lb horse, count on 10-20 grams of Omega-3 fatty acids per day.